jamescbury/estate-planner-workbook/README.md

 I purposly kept this as an excel workbook to keep it simple and familiar - I also wanted to make it easy to show that there are no external services being used (i.e., your info stays on your local PC).

 This is a public repo - if you find issues or have suggestions feel free to post them here.
-I will maintain this every *onece in a while*.
+I will maintain this every *once in a while*.
 I added the macro code here for tracking purposes, but if you want to apply newer releases you will need to import the modules into your workbook.

 **PLEASE DO NOT POST COMPLETED WORKBOOKS HERE**